kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 Output:
 - *null*

-Site effects:
+Side effects:
-- Site effects of ["Compare and substitute"](#compare-and-substitute) for each row of RS
+- Side effects of ["Compare and substitute"](#compare-and-substitute) for each row of RS

 ----